RozDavid/LOL/README.md

 # LOL: Lidar-only  Odometry  and  Localization  in  3D  point  cloud  maps
-### Supplementary material for our ICRA 2020 presented paper
+### Supplementary material for our ICRA 2020 paper

 **Abstract -** In this paper we deal with the problem of odom-